Other products

 1, 2.5 or 5 litre natural HDPE bottles.
 Heat sealed polyethylene closure.
 White HDPE screw cap.

-0.8, 2.2 or 5 litre white HDPE bottles with blue polyethylene screw cap.
+0.8, 2.2 or 5 litre white HDPE bottles with blue induction seal cap.

 12 or 21 litre white HDPE bottles with blue HDPE closure.